JensEk/NuSMV/Deliverables/diagnosis.md

 ## Key 7: Transistion 48-55
 Worker 1 is going through the sendAll process and currently iterating over the workers array.
 All the while Worker 2 is initializing and also checking the workers array.
 This causes a data race where depending on of Worker 2 get to check it's index first, it will set the cell to a new worker which results in that Worker 1 will send information to the client connected.
 If Worker 1 reaches it first then data will not be sent to the client connected.
 The data race occurs when Worker 2 tries to set workers[index] to "this", whilst Worker 1 is checking the workers array.

+# 2.2.3 : Patch the issue
+The issue occurs because of a datarace between the worker threads.
+Both threads try to access the same array at the same time.
+As such, we need to block access to the array workers so that only one thread may access it at a time.
+To do this, we simply create a new Object called "lock" that is a field in the ChatServer class.
+Then, anywhere where the program tries to access the array workers, we will syncronize this with the new "lock" object.
+This restricts only one thread from accessing any part of the array workers.
+Detailed implementation can be seen in the .java file found in this same directory.